Skip to content

 • We document the compatibility layer in both Features and Security

-• We keep the native AeroFTP encryption story separate from the rclone one
+• We keep the native AeroFTP encryption story separate from the rclone one (AeroVault and the AeroFTP crypt overlay are the AeroFTP-owned formats)

 For profile import and export through rclone.conf, see rclone Bridge.